-H. A copy of the commission's The commission shall file with the Clerk of the House and the Secretary of the Senate a copy of written advisory opinions and guidelinesguidance issued by the commission, with such deletions and changes as the commission deemsconsiders necessary to protect the identity of the person seeking the opinions, or others, shall be filed with the Clerk of the House.
+H. A copy of the commission's The commission shall file with the Clerk of the House and the Secretary of the Senate a copy of written advisory opinions and guidelinesguidance issued by the commission that were formally requested by a Legislator and that were considered by the commission at a public meeting, with such deletions and changes as the commission deemsconsiders necessary to protect the identity of the person seeking the opinions; or others, shall be filed with the Clerk of the House.
 The elerkClerk of the House shall keep thema copy of such opinions and guidance in a special binder and shall finally publish them in the Legislative Record.
-The commission may exempt an opinion or a part thereof of an opinion from release, publication or inspection, if it deemsconsiders such action appropriate for the protection of 3rd parties and makes available to the public an explanatory statement to that effect.
+The commission may exempt an opinion or a part thereof an opinion from release, publication or inspection; if it deemsconsiders such action appropriate for the protection of 3rd parties and makes available to the public an explanatory statement to that effect.